The largest sculptural bulb ever made, the Voronoi III is an engineering feat and statement design piece in its own right.

-At London Design Week 2017, lighting brand Tala embarked on its most ambitious launch to date with the unveiling of the world’s largest sculptural bulb - the Voronoi III.
+Launched recently at London Design Week, lighting brand Tala embarked on its most ambitious launch to date with the unveiling of the world’s largest sculptural bulb - the Voronoi III.

 An evolution of the Voronoi I and the Voronoi II, the Voronoi III, which measures 40cm x 25cm, is the culmination of the cutting-edge Voronoi collection which champions biomimicry and effectuates Tala’s guiding promise of Conservation Through Beauty.